 Oil splits over the water bodies prevents the oxygenation of water.
 The dissolved oxygen in water is used by aquatic organisms for respiration.
 It is physical pollutant.

 That species which is found in highest concentration within a polluted water reservoir is called :

 A number of organisms grow in polluted water.
-The species whose concentration is highest in polluted water is celled as index species as this species indicate the presence of particular kinds of pollutant in water.
+The species whose concentration is highest in polluted water is called as index species as this species indicate the presence of particular kinds of pollutant in water.

-Which of the following is a wrong matched pair?
+Which of the following is a WRONG matched pair?

 Dystrophic lake have too low accumulation of dissolved nutrients to support abundant plant life so, they have very low productivity.

 i.
 Based on emission, there are point and diffusion sources of water pollution.

 ii.
 Fertilisers are example of point sources of water pollution.

 iii.
 Industrial discharge pipes are examples of diffusion sources of water pollution.